seatgeek/conductor/README.md

-# Conductor

-Conductor is a set of scripts that use data from your internal database in order to build out hourly bid modifiers for your Adwords campaigns.
+Conductor is a script that uses data from your internal database in order to build out hourly bid modifiers for your Adwords campaigns.

-### What does conductor need?

-- Access to python (we use 2.7) and pip (to install requirements)
-- Access to a postgres database (we use redshift)

 ### What can Conductor do?